JuanPDiazL/JuanPabloDiazLombana/README.md

 # Hello there
-I'm Juan Pablo Diaz Lombana
+I'm Juan Pablo Diaz Lombana.
 I have studied at **Universidad del Valle** in Colombia.
 I'm a Systems Engineer, with a Bachelor Degree on Engineering.
 I love thinkering with software and hardware in order to produce useful systems.